jogi-k/RubberJogi/README.md

 * You want to control a PC from another PC, making keystrokes, eventually mouse-moves.
 * Even when starting up and e.g. entering the BIOS
 * => ssh etc not an option
-* you need to be independant from any "client" on the controlled machine
+* you need to be independent from any "client" on the controlled machine
 * only solution which comes to mind is : USB HID
 * Therefore you connect from PC I somehow to PC II, on PC II as USB-Keyboard